Durch die Nutzung dieser Website, Sie stimmen dem zu Datenschutzrichtlinie.

 Create a Virtual Machine with Windows PowerShell

-If you want to build a large-scale virtual environment with multiple VMs running at the same time, PowerShell is the tool to choose.
+If you want to build a large-scale virtual environment with multiple VMs running at the same time, Powershell is the tool to choose.

-1. Laufen Windows PowerShell (Admin).
+1. Laufen Windows PowerShell (Administrator).

 2. Run the following script: